orendain/trucking-nifi-bundle/README.md

 mvn package
 ```

-A `nar` file is built and saved to `./nifi-trucking-nar/target/nifi-trucking-nar-0.3.nar`.
+A `nar` file is built and saved to `./nifi-trucking-nar/target/nifi-trucking-nar-0.3.1.nar`.

 Take this file and upload it to your NiFi library.
-Upon a NiFi restart, you should see a `GetTruckingEvent` processor included in your NiFi instance.
+Upon a NiFi restart, you should see a `GetTruckingData` processor included in your NiFi instance.